SimoneS93/anchorCMS/README.md

     <?php
         #get all the pages whose content contains 'hello'
-        $custom_filtered_pages = ooanchor\pages::filter(function($page) {
+        $custom_filtered_pages = ooanchor\pages::get(function($page) {
             return strpos($page->content, 'hello') !== FALSE;
         }
     ?>

 #####About the MODEL
-When you run your queries with *get()* or *filter()*, you get an array of **MODEL** s, which is just a wrapper for an associative array with getters and setters.
+When you run your queries with *get()*, you get an array of **MODEL** s, which is just a wrapper for an associative array with getters and setters.
 It's useful 'cause it's an object, so you can implement your custom behavior into it, if you want.
 It provides a useful **getAttr()** method which lets you specify a default value to return in case the attribute you're lookin for isn't set:

     <?php
         #given you got $post from a query